jacko2611/pword-generating/README.md

 ## Description
 I have successfully completed the assignment.
 Using for loops within the write password function to feed possible characters through based on user input criteria.

+## Deployment
+Below is a screenshot of the deployed application, which can be found at this link: https://jacko2611.github.io/pword-generating/